Confusion and Memory Problems in Older People

-There are a number of things that could be causing the memory loss and confusion.
+There are a number of factors that could be contributing to memory loss and confusion.
 Typical causes include dementia, acute illness and delirium.

-Dementia can affect people differently, but generally it impacts a person’s ability to carry out activities of daily living.
+Dementia affects people differently, but generally, it impacts a person’s ability to carry out activities of daily living.
 There can also be changes in their memory, personality and behaviour.
 Symptoms of this may include asking the same question repeatedly, getting lost in familiar places, being unable to follow directions and neglecting hygiene or nutrition.

 Delirium is a serious medical condition.
-Changes in perception, mood and activity is generally how it presents.
-Mostly delirium is reversible, but sometimes it can cause long-term irreversible damage.
-Although it is often associated with post-operative events, delirium can also be the result of a brain event such as stroke or unrecognised bleeding from a brain injury, sudden withdrawal from medication, or withdrawal after prolonged heavy alcohol and nicotine usage.
+Changes in perception, mood and activity are generally how it presents.
+Generally, delirium is reversible, but sometimes it can cause long-term irreversible damage.
+Although it is often associated with post-operative events, delirium can also be the result of a brain event such as a stroke or unrecognised bleeding from a brain injury, sudden withdrawal from medication, or withdrawal after prolonged heavy alcohol and nicotine usage.

 Having a baseline indication of the health and functional status of your client is essential.
 If you are concerned that your patient is becoming increasingly confused or displaying increased memory problems, ask yourself the following questions:

-If you suspect at any time that your client’s confusion and memory problems are the result of an acute medical episode consult the their doctor immediately.
+If you suspect at any time that your client’s confusion and memory problems are the result of an acute medical episode, consult their doctor immediately.

 Memory loss and confusion were once considered a normal part of ageing.
-However, this is no longer the case with scientists finding that, although it may take little longer for people to remember things, older people can remain alert and capable as they age.
-When confusion and memory problems do set in, it is important to establish whether it is part of a deteriorating condition or the result of an acute illness.
+However, this is no longer the case, with scientists finding that although it may take little longer for them to remember things, older people can remain alert and capable as they age.
+When confusion and memory problems do set in, it is important to establish whether they are part of a deteriorating condition or the result of an acute illness.

 Not all episodes of increased confusion and decreased memory will be reversible.
-In elderly clients, these symptoms may be part of an ongoing medical condition such as dementia.
-If there are ongoing repercussions from these episodes, then it is important that the clients healthcare plan is updated and adjusted accordingly.
-Make sure the client, as well as their support network, are informed appropriately so that your patient can receive the best care available.
+In older clients, these symptoms may be part of an ongoing medical condition such as dementia.
+If there are ongoing repercussions from these episodes, then it is important that the client's healthcare plan is updated and adjusted accordingly.
+Make sure the client, as well as their support network, are informed appropriately so that the client can receive the best care available.